3D bioprinting: Mini-tissue

-The third approach of bioprinting is a combination of both the biomimicry and self-assembly approaches, which is called mini tissues.
+The third approach of bioprinting is a combination of both the biomimicry and self-assembly approaches, called mini tissues.
 Organs and tissues are built from very small functional components.
-Mini-tissue approach takes these small pieces and manufacture and arrange them into larger framework.
+The mini-tissue approach takes these small pieces and arrange them into larger framework.

-Printers
+Classification of bioprinters

 Akin to ordinary ink printers, bioprinters have three major components to them.
 These are the hardware used, the type of bio-ink, and the material it is printed on (biomaterials).

-"Bio-ink is a material made from living cells that behaves much like a liquid, allowing people to 'print' it in order to create the desired shape.
-To make bio-ink, scientists create a slurry of cells that can be loaded into a cartridge and inserted into a specially designed printer, along with another cartridge containing a gel known as bio-paper."
+Bio-ink is a material made from living cells that behaves much like a liquid, allowing people to 'print' it in order to create the desired shape.
+To make bio-ink, scientists create a slurry of cells that can be loaded into a cartridge and inserted into a specially designed printer, along with another cartridge containing a gel known as bio-paper.
 In bioprinting, there are three major types of printers that have been used.
 These are inkjet, laser-assisted, and extrusion printers.
 Inkjet printers are mainly used in bioprinting for fast and large-scale products.
 One type of inkjet printer, called drop-on-demand inkjet printer, prints materials in exact amounts, minimizing cost and waste.
-Printers that utilize lasers provide high-resolution printing; however, these printers are often expensive.
+Printers that use lasers provide high-resolution printing; however, these printers are often expensive.
 Extrusion printers print cells layer-by-layer, just like 3D printing to create 3D constructs.
 In addition to just cells, extrusion printers may also use hydrogels infused with cells.